digininja/DVWA/README.md

 ### Disclaimer

 We do not take responsibility for the way in which any one uses this application (DVWA).
 We have made the purposes of the application clear and it should not be used maliciously.
 We have given warnings and taken measures to prevent users from installing DVWA on to live web servers.
-If your web server is compromised via an installation of DVWA it is not our responsibility it is the responsibility of the person/s who uploaded and installed it.
+If your web server is compromised via an installation of DVWA, it is not our responsibility, it is the responsibility of the person/s who uploaded and installed it.

 - - -